OUR STAFF

 Juanita O. Lewis

-She was born and raised in Saint Paul, MN.
-She graduated from the University of Minnesota-Twin Cities with a B.A. in History and Political Science, and with her Masters of Advocacy and Political Leadership Degree from the University of Minnesota.
-Juanita began her work as a community organizer with the Minnesota chapter of ACORN.
-Since 2004, she has worked on numerous electoral campaigns at the city, state and federal level in different staffing capacities.
+A native of Saint Paul, Minnesota, Juanita holds a B.A. in History and Political Science and a Master’s in Advocacy and Political Leadership from the University of Minnesota–Twin Cities.
+Her career began as a community organizer with the Minnesota chapter of ACORN, and since 2004, she has served in various leadership roles on electoral campaigns at the local, state, and federal levels.

 Pronouns: She/Her